Antonio Johnson

 Weaknesses

-While strong in the short and intermediate game, Johnson’s ability to consistently handle deep zone coverage and ultra‑fast receivers is flagged as a weakness.
-PFSNFrame and functional strength
+Deep coverage / long‑speed concerns: While strong in the short and intermediate game, Johnson’s ability to consistently handle deep zone coverage and ultra‑fast receivers can be flagged as a weakness.

-Fit & Outlook
+Outlook

 Johnson is best suited for a defensive scheme that uses multiple sub‑packages, allows him to roam, attack downhill, and use his hybrid nature (slot coverage + box defender).
-He will likely thrive in roles where he is not the deepest free safety all the time, but rather a play‑maker around the line or in the slot.
+He will most thrive in roles where he is not the deepest free safety all the time, but rather a play‑maker around the line or in the slot.
 If Johnson can continue to develop his deep coverage skills, add a bit more strength, and refine his tackling consistency, his ceiling is a starting safety/hybrid who can be impactful in multiple roles.
-His floor remains a valuable rotational player with niche strengths — particularly in nickel/slot and box coverage.
+His floor remains a valuable rotational player and special teamer with niche strengths — particularly in nickel/slot and box coverage.